European Journal of Political Theory

 The European Journal of Political Theory is a quarterly peer-reviewed academic journal that covers the field of political theory and philosophy.
 The editors-in-chief are Enzo Rossi (University of Amsterdam) and Robin Douglass (King's College London).
-It was established 2002 and is published by SAGE Publications.
+It was established in 2002 and is published by SAGE Publications.

 Abstracting and indexing

 The journal is abstracted and indexed in Current Contents/Social and Behavioral Sciences, Scopus, and Worldwide Political Science Abstracts.